 If you are facing an illness, a scheduled procedure or simply trying to determine your health care budget, costs can be a major - and confusing - concern.

-MNHealthScores reports statewide and medical group average costs for the 118 most common medical procedures and services in Minnesota.
-They were selected based on the number of procedures done, consumer interest and if they are most often done in a clinic rather than a hospital.
-The list of procedures, tests and services includes office visits, gastrointestinal procedures, imaging, laboratory services, medical and mental health services, OB/GYN and surgical procedures for commercially-insured patients.
+MNHealthScores reports statewide and medical group average costs for the 115 most common medical procedures and services in Minnesota.
+They were selected based on the number of procedures done and consumer interest.
+The list of procedures, tests and services includes eye care, office visits, gastrointestinal procedures, imaging, laboratory services, medical and mental health services, physical therapy, OB/GYN and surgical procedures for commercially-insured patients.

-The 2017 results include procedure costs at over 200 medical groups in Minnesota, as well as neighboring communities in Wisconsin, Iowa, North Dakota and South Dakota.
+The 2018 results include procedure costs at over 250 medical groups and hospitals in Minnesota, as well as neighboring communities in Wisconsin, Iowa, North Dakota and South Dakota.

-To be included for any given procedure, medical groups had to have at least 50 claims for the procedure, test or service across at least three health plans to ensure accuracy.
+To be included for any given procedure, organizations had to have at least 50 claims for the procedure, test or service across at least three health plans to ensure accuracy.

-All patients are included in the statewide averages, including those who were seen at groups that were not reported by medical group due to having less than 50 claims.
+All patients are included in the statewide averages, including those who were seen at groups that were not reported by medical group/hospital due to having less than 50 claims.

 higher cost doesn't always mean higher quality